Module 6 − Introduction to Electronic Emission, Tubes, and Power

-TYPES OF BIASING
+TYPES of BIASING

 Figure 1-21. - Fixed bias: A. Battery B. Conductor

 In circuits using self-bias, the bias voltage is developed across a resistor in the cathode or grid

 ||Circuit Protection, Control, and Measurement

 ||Electrical Conductors, Wiring Techniques,

 and Schematic Reading

-||Electronic Emission, Tubes, and Power Supplies,
+||Electronic Emission, Tubes, and Power Supplies

 ||Solid-State Devices and Power Supplies

 ||Wave-Generation and Wave-Shaping Circuits

 ||Wave Propagation, Transmission Lines, and

 ||Introduction to Number Systems and Logic Circuits

 ||Principles of Synchros, Servos, and Gyros

 ||Introduction to Test Equipment

-||The Technician's Handbook,
+||The Technician's Handbook, Master Glossary

-||Introduction to Digital Computers,
+||Introduction to Digital Computers